 Eat & Drink

-Wholesome, nutritious, packed with antioxidants, açai bowls have exploded in popularity in recent years, and for good reason.
+Wholesome, nutritious, and packed with antioxidants, açai bowls have exploded in popularity in recent years, and for good reason.

 Made from the açai berry, native to South and Central America, açai bowls are an ideal breakfast or snack option to keep you satisfied all year round.